-Even though B12 is small enough to cross the membrane, I'm not convinced that most of it gets through the tissue under the tongue before it is washed away by saliva and taken down your throat into the gut.
+Even though B12 is small enough to cross the membrane, I’m not convinced that most of it makes it through the tissue under the tongue before it is washed away by saliva and taken down your throat into the gut.

 I’ve seen a number of people who take sublingual versions of B12 who do not feel any better until they start taking B12 injections.

 This suggests to me that the absorption under the tongue is not as good as most people think.

 On the other hand, it’s not necessarily ideal or practical to stick a needle in your arm once a week or more frequently to get your dose of B12.